Google Ads Strategy for Profitable SME Growth

 -

 AI-generated content can be tested and rotated more frequently.
-Best practice is weekly performance reviews with monthly creative refreshes.
+Best practice involves weekly performance reviews with monthly creative refreshes.

 -

-Google is rolling out updates gradually.
-Existing campaigns will continue to function, but performance may improve by adopting new features.
+Google rolls out updates gradually.
+Existing campaigns will continue to function, but performance can improve with the adoption of new features.

 -

 Yes, AI makes small budgets more efficient through better targeting and bid optimization.
-The minimum for advanced features has often decreased in 2025.
+The minimum for advanced features has often decreased by 2025.

 -